imanpalsingh/Hail/README.md

  <h3> 1) Extraction operator (<<) </h3>

- The insertion operator is overloaded.
+ The Extractiom operator is overloaded.
 Meaning that the datastructure can be directly printed.

  For example